The Ocean at WWF

 Within a generation, half the world’s coral reefs have disappeared.
 To help stop and reverse this trend, leading scientists have identified climate-resilient reefs in seven countries.
 By working with coastal communities and partners bringing a range of expertise to conserve these locations, WWF is helping to facilitate a worldwide coral reef revival.

-Target: By 2030, 70% of the world’s coral will be safeguarded, improving food security and livelihoods for 30 million reef-dependent people in seven countries.
+Target: By 2030, 70% of the coral reefs least exposed to climate change will be safeguarded, improving food security and livelihoods for 30 million reef-dependent people in seven countries.

 The social and economic well-being of coastal communities is inextricably linked to ocean health.
 WWF is building a movement to transform the management of coastal resources,